pwhb/parthenon/kindness-saga/funogods/raw_draft.md

 The walk back to the flower shop was a careful game of manipulation and genuine connection in my head.
 I wove my story with the precision of a clever hero in a tale, each word calculated yet seemingly spontaneous.

 "Hello, Yia-yia.
 My name is Acanthia.
 Have you seen the magician crew in town?
 I just came from them.
 I'm an Athenian and this is my hometown.
-I was talking to the foreigner in the crew about Acanthus that my own name originated from, keep the buildings safe from evil spirits but he was skeptical about it.
+I was talking to the foreigner in the crew about Acanthus.
+The one that my own name originated from.
+I said Acanthus kept the buildings safe from evil spirits but he was skeptical about it.
 Yia-yia, you look like a wise lady that he would listen to.
 Can you help me explain them about Acanthus flower?"

 The old woman's eyes sparkled with the kind of wisdom that comes from generations of storytelling.